acelaya/ze-content-based-error-handler/README.md

 ### Usage

-This package includes an error handler, the `Acelaya\Expressive\ErrorHandler\ContentBasedErrorHandler`, that can be used to replace default Zend Expressive implementations.
+This package includes an error handler, the `Acelaya\ExpressiveErrorHandler\ErrorHandler\ContentBasedErrorHandler`, that can be used to replace default Zend Expressive implementations.

 It composes a plugin manager that fetches a concrete error handler at runtime, based on the Request's `Accept` header.
 Thus, you can use the Expressive's `TemplatedErrorHandler` to dispatch **text/html** request errors, Stratiglity's `FinalHandler` for **text/plain** errors, etc.